lnxchk/chefdk-fundamentals/scene_06.md

 -

-Creating an image gives us a machine to test our cookbooks but it still would leave us with the work of installing chef and applying the cookbook defined in our dot-kitchen-dot-YAML run list.
+Creating an image gives us a instance to test our cookbooks but it still would leave us with the work of installing chef and applying the cookbook defined in our dot-kitchen-dot-YAML run list.

 So let me introduce you to the second kitchen command: `kitchen converge`.